ga-wdi-lessons/react-intro/readme.md

 > `dist/` is the directory that will store all of our "bundled" code.​

-In order to actually run webpack, let's define a script in `package.json` to test our app's configuration...
+In order to actually run Webpack, let's define a script in `package.json` to test our app's configuration...
 ​
 ```js
 // package.json